Nay_ho_tze's Medicine Musings

 i asked the Princess, "What nation is she from?"

-But misinterpreted honesty had already derailed our exchange,
+But misinterpreted honesty had already derailed the exchange,

 and it became clear she wanted to be done with me.